 Commitment: Shifts are 4-hours long and available 7 days a week, February-December.
 There isn’t a maximum or a minimum number of shifts a volunteer must sign up for--schedules are flexible.

-History of the Mansion and Pittock Family: Pittock Mansion was built in 1914 for one of Oregon’s most influential families, and it’s filled with rich history and remarkable stories.
-The Mansion is known for its architectural and technological prowess-original Otis elevator, central vacuum cleaning system, dumbwaiter, and thermostat-controlled central heating.
+History of the Mansion and Pittock Family: Pittock Mansion was built in 1914 for one of Oregon’s most influential families, and is filled with rich history and remarkable stories.
+The Mansion is known for its architectural and technological prowess--original Otis elevator, central vacuum cleaning system, dumbwaiter, and thermostat-controlled central heating.

 In 1853, Henry Pittock arrived in Portland "barefooted and without a cent."
-By 1860, Mr. Pittock had moved his way up as a typesetter to the owner of The Oregonian newspaper.
-Portland’s history is reflected in the unique lives of the Pittocks whose work, interests, and life stories still influence Portlanders today.
+By 1860, Mr. Pittock had moved his way up from a typesetter to the owner of The Oregonian newspaper.
+Portland’s history is reflected in the unique lives of the Pittocks, whose work, interests, and life stories still influence Portlanders today.
 Henry and Georgiana Pittock were activists, community builders, and lovers of the outdoors.
-Henry Pittock helped establish the Portland Rose Festival, the Mazamas climbing club, and the Oregon Riding Club.
-Georgiana Pittock was a gifted fundraiser for the Ladies Relief Society, Portland Women’s Union, and helped found the Portland Rose Society, holding the first rose show at her downtown home in 1889.
+Henry Pittock helped establish the Portland Rose Festival, the Mazamas climbing club, the Oregon Riding Club.
+Georgiana PIttock was a gifted fundraiser for the Ladies Relief Society, Portland Women’s Union, and helped found the Portland Rose Society.

 How to Apply: Please contact Kyla Foster at email@example.com or (503) 823-3587.